eForms Logo

 Specific persons are prohibited from purchasing a firearm in Georgia.[1]

-• Any person who is prohibited by this Code section from possessing a firearm because of conviction of a forcible felony or because of being on probation as a first offender for a forcible felony pursuant to this Code section and who attempts to purchase or obtain transfer of a firearm shall be guilty of a felony and shall be punished by imprisonment for not less than one nor more than five years.
+• Any person who is prohibited by this code section from possessing a firearm because of conviction of a forcible felony or because of being on probation as a first offender for a forcible felony under this code section and who attempts to purchase or obtain transfer of a firearm shall be guilty of a felony and shall be punished by imprisonment for not less than one nor more than five years.

 Registering a Firearm